PECANN: Parallel Efficient Clustering with Graph-Based Approximate Nearest Neighbor Search

 Density peaks clustering (DPC)~\cite{Rodriguez14} is a popular density-based clustering technique for spatial data (i.e., point sets) that has proven very effective at clustering challenging datasets with non-spherical clusters.
 Due to DPC's success, many DPC variants have been proposed in the literature (e.g., ~\cite{sddp, chen2020fast, sieranoja2019fast,yaohui2017adaptive, sun2021density, xie2016robust,yin2022improved,du2018density,su2018bpec, hou2019enhancing, geng2018recome}).
 However, existing DPC variants are sequential and/or tailored to low-dimensional data, and so cannot scale to the large, high-dimensional datasets that are common in practice.

 This paper addresses this gap by proposing a novel framework called \framework: \textbf{P}arallel \textbf{E}fficient \textbf{C}lustering with \textbf{A}pproximate \textbf{N}earest \textbf{N}eighbors. \framework contains implementations for a variety of different DPC density techniques that both scale to large datasets (via efficient parallel implementations) and run on high dimensional data (via approximate nearest neighbor search).
+Designing a unifying framework for DPC variants is non-trivial, as DPC variants can differ significantly.
+Developing a modular and extensible framework that can seamlessly incorporate various DPC variants and allow for easy comparison and experimentation requires careful abstraction and encapsulation of the key algorithmic components.
+Furthermore, extending DPC to high dimensions is challenging as there are no efficient parallel solutions for constrained nearest neighbor search in high dimensions, which is needed for DPC.
 Before going into more details on our contributions, we review the main steps of DPC variants and discuss existing bottlenecks.

 The three key steps of DPC variants are as follows: \begin{mdframed} \begin{enumerate}[topsep=1pt,itemsep=0pt,parsep=0pt,leftmargin=8pt,label=(\textbf{\arabic*})] \item Compute the density of each point $x$. \item Construct a tree by connecting each point $x$ to its closest neighbor with higher density than $x$. \item Remove edges in the tree according to a pruning heuristic.
 Each resulting connected component is a separate cluster. \end{enumerate} \end{mdframed}